Katharina Beck: Political career

-Beck has been a member of her party since 2008 and has been politically active in Hamburg in the district association Hamburg-Nord since 2011.
-She was the spokeswoman for all 25 federal working groups of Bündnis 90/Die Grünen as well as the spokeswoman for the federal working group for economy and finance.
+Beck has been politically active in Hamburg in the district association Hamburg-Nord since 2011.
+She was the spokeswoman for all 25 federal working groups of Bündnis 90/Die Grünen as well as the spokeswoman for the federal working group for economic afffairs and finance.
 From 2017 to 2021 she was a member of the Economic Advisory Council of the Green Party's parliamentary group in the Bundestag.

 In 2021 Beck ran as a direct candidate for the district of Hamburg-Nord and as a top candidate for list number 1 of the Hamburg Greens and entered the Bundestag via the state list.